adrienycart/PEAMT/README.md

 This repository contains code to train and run PEAMT, a Perceptual Evaluation metric for Automatic Music Transcription.
 If you use any of this, please cite:

-Adrien Ycart, Lele Liu, Emmanouil Benetos and Marcus Pearce.
-"Investigating the Perceptual Validity of Evaluation Metrics for Automatic Piano Music Transcription", _Transactions of the International Society for Music Information Retrieval (TISMIR)_, Accepted, 2020.
+Adrien Ycart, Lele Liu, Emmanouil Benetos and Marcus Pearce, 2020.
+"Investigating the Perceptual Validity of Evaluation Metrics for Automatic Piano Music Transcription", _Transactions of the International Society for Music Information Retrieval (TISMIR)_, 3(1), pp.68–81.

 ```
     @article{ycart2019PEAMT,